Bachelor of Management

 ^This unit was previously coded MIS102

-Plus four credit points of Personal Edge units:
+Plus three credit points of Personal Edge units:

 Plus a one credit point Capstone unit: